zwx13/k8s-runtime-audit/README.md

 This manual setup is useful when checking that traces are ingested correctly and that the custom TLC operators can communicate with NATS.

-## Kubernetes manifests

-The `k8s` folder contains the YAML files for deploying the application to a Kubernetes cluster.
-It is split into several subfolders:

-- `cluster-setup`
-- `java-runner`
-- `nats`
-- `python-runners`

-The `cluster-setup` subfolder contains files that are additional to the main application deployment.
-These are part of the actual cluster configuration that was applied in the local test cluster.
-A cluster where this tool is deployed should be configured in a similar way.

-The `java-runner` subfolder contains `java-audit-deployment.yaml`, which defines how the Java TLC runner is deployed.

-The `nats` subfolder contains the NATS JetStream setup.
-This is predefined, but it still needs a persistent volume and a `values.yaml` configuration.

-The `python-runners` subfolder contains the Kubernetes resources for the Python components:

-- a job for creating the alerts stream;
-- a `ClusterRole`, `ClusterRoleBinding`, `ServiceAccount`, and job for the Key/Value bootstrap, since it needs to read the cluster state when initialized;
-- a deployment for the multitenancy processor, since it needs to run continuously;
-- a deployment and service for the audit webhook, since the Kubernetes API server needs a stable address to send audit logs to.

 ## Helm deployment

 The `tlc-audit-app` folder contains the Helm chart for deploying the application.